-Connecting Two Lions - Martin Luther King and Robert Fitzgerald Kennedy
+Connecting Two Lions - Martin Luther King and Robert Francis Kennedy

 Research provided by Dr. Diane Turner, Curator of the Charles L. Blockson Collection and